terrykwon/lena_evaluation/README.md

 # Code for 'Evaluating the LENA System for Korean'

-This repository accompanies our upcoming paper, **Evaluating the LENA System for Korean** (McDonald et al., 2020).
+This repository accompanies our paper, [**Evaluating the Language ENvironment Analysis System for Korean**](https://doi.org/10.1044/2020_JSLHR-20-00489) (McDonald et al., 2020), published in the *Journal of Speech, Language, and Hearing Research (JSLHR)*.

 ## Data
-Our data, coding manual, and paper draft are shared on https://osf.io/uztxr/.
+Our data and coding manual are shared on https://osf.io/uztxr/.

 The original LENA transcripts are CHAT (`.cha`) files, having been exported from the LENA software.
 The human transcripts are TextGrids (`.TextGrid`).